-Pursuant to Article III of this Contract, the Academic and Organizational Performance Plan constitutes the agreed-upon academic, financial, and organizational and governance requirements (Requirements) that the GOVERNING AUTHORITY and SPONSOR will use to evaluate the performance of the Community School during the term of this contract.
-Each of these Requirements may be considered by the SPONSOR to gauge success throughout the term of this contract.
-Each of these requirements may also be considered in connection with a decision regarding probation, suspension, termination and renewal or non-renewal of this Contract.
+Pursuant to Article III of this Contract, the Academic and Organizational Accountability Plan constitutes the agreed-upon academic, financial, and organizational and governance requirements ("Requirements") that the GOVERNING AUTHORITY and SPONSOR will use to evaluate the performance of the Community School during the term of this Contract.
+Each of these Requirements may be considered by the SPONSOR to gauge success throughout the term of this Contract.